Current Research - 2018

 Massachusetts General Hospital

 In August 2012, publication of the Phase I trial showed that the pancreas of long-term diabetics was able to transiently make insulin after two doses of the Bacillus Camlette-Guerin (BCG) vaccine.
 All Phase I clinical trial subjects who received the BCG vaccine were followed for 8 years.
-In 2018 a follow-up report of the 282 participants, published in the journal Vaccines, showed positive results in normalizing blood sugars after 8 years from the initial treatment with the BCG vaccine.
+In 2018 a follow-up report of the 232 participants, published in the journal Vaccines, showed positive results in normalizing blood sugars after 8 years from the initial treatment with the BCG vaccine.
 In order to meet the goal of reversing advanced type 1 diabetes, the Phase II clinical trial was approved by the FDA in June, 2015 and that trial is now fully enrolled with 150 participants who have received at least 2 doses of the BCG vaccine or placebo.
 Also ongoing are over five double blinded randomized clinical trials with BCG/placebo administrations to over 200 long term diabetic subjects.
 In order to meet the ultimate goal of bringing BCG to market with an approved indication for treating type 1 diabetes, it is necessary to obtain funding to track these patients for an additional 5 years.

 Establishment of tolerance to proinsulin to prevent or reverse type 1 diabetes